mmomtchev/Forez/README.md

 King Louis IX of France leaves from France on August 25 1248 and arrives in Cyprus on September 17 1248 - a total sailing time of 22 days.
 They winter in Cyprus and do not leave for Egypt until May 13 1249.

+It is precisely from this voyage that the first known mention in Europe of scurvy has been preserved ([29], chapter 60).
+There are very few routes in the Mediterranean which are long enough for scurvy to develop - which is at least 4 weeks without any fresh produce - even when sailing at 4 knots.
+A direct crossing from Marseille to Cyprus, without resupplying, is one such route.
+Or this might also have been caused by the army not having access to fresh produce even before embarking on their sea voyage.

 #### Maimed

 Guy V suffers a serious leg injury ([4], page 250 and [25] page 495) shortly shortly after the unopposed capture of Damietta in Egypt during the very first weeks of the crusade ([3], Eracles, book 34, chapter 1, 1248-1250 and [29], chapter 35).